 - Marketplaces like Google Shopping and Amazon now have made it mandatory to have white backgrounds.

 You can use software such as Photoshop or Pixlr to manually replace the background of your product photos with a white background, or let services like Pixc do the work for you.
 Pandora uses a white background for all its eCommerce product images, which elevates the product, and maintains consistency.

 5. Improve page load speeds by using the correct image format.

-It’s easy to just choose the default save option when you’re creating your images, but knowing the difference between file formats and settings can have a massive impact on your site.
+It’s easy to just choose the default save option when you’re creating your eCommerce product images, but knowing the difference between file formats and settings can have a massive impact on your site.

-The three most common formats used for product images in e-commerce that are supported by most platforms are: JPG/JPEG, GIF or PNG.
-Each of these have different benefits and drawbacks.
+The three most common formats used for eCommerce product images in e-commerce that are supported by most platforms are JPG/JPEG, GIF, or PNG.
+Each of these has different benefits and drawbacks.

 GIF files are lower in quality, but also in file size.
 If you need to create an image specifically for small icons or thumbnails, then you probably want to use a GIF.
 They’re also the only format available that supports animation.
 However, as the image size gets bigger, GIFS become less efficient at processing colors.

-PNG files support a wider range of colors, and also the only format that supports transparent backgrounds.
+PNG files support a wider range of colors and are also the only format that supports transparent backgrounds.
 However, this all comes at the cost of larger file size.
 If you need to edit a photo multiple times, you’ll want to export it as a PNG file.